 Claims about the benefits of apple cider vinegar (ACV) have been around for centuries.
 Uses of vinegar are recorded as early as 1200 BC in China and 5000 BC with the Babylonians.
 It’s even mentioned in Biblical text; for example, after working hard gleaning barley in the fields, Ruth was invited by Boaz to eat bread and dip it in vinegar.
 (Ruth 2:14).

 Using vinegar to treat lice, cure common illnesses, prevent infection, and manage diabetes, are not new ideas in our generation.
 Even Hippocrates, (c.
-420 BC), the father of modern medicine, believed vinegar could be used to heal wounds and a variety of ills, including coughs and colds.
+420 BC), the father of modern medicine, believed vinegar could be used to heal wounds and a variety of illnesses, including coughs and colds.

 Early settlers in America were said to use ACV as a natural medicine, as a condiment, as a preserving liquid for fresh vegetables as well as for cleaning and a host of other household duties.

 Today, ACV is touted for many of the same health benefits as claimed to be experienced via generations before us and more.
 But does it really work?
 Some of the medicinal uses of ACV have been supported by scientific evidence but many of these claims have not.
-However, the staggering amount of claims is hard to deny as proof of it’s potential benefits!
+However, the staggering amount of claims by users worldwide is hard to deny as proof of it’s potential benefits!

 In this article – I will review all things apple cider vinegar!
 Answer your burning questions and of course offer the best, proven uses of ACV and give you my top product recommendations.
 Please feel free to leave a comment or question at the end of the article!